How to determine your skin type

 We are all unique, as is our skin.
 Our skin is the largest organ as it covers the whole body and is water resistant.
 It has two layers, the epidermis (the layer we see) and the dermis the active layer underneath.

 Our skin type is determined by genetics.
 Skin conditions vary greatly according to the internal and external factors it is subjected to.
-However, there are five basic types of healthy skin.
+However, there are five basic types of healthy skin: normal, dry, oily, combination (both oily and dry skin) and sensitive.
 To care for your skin properly it is important to determine your skin type.

 Here are two simple ways in helping to determine your skin type at home.